Home > Alphabet City > Description

 • The locations of the premium squares (Double Letter, Triple Letter, Double Word & Triple Word):

-Scrabble board with Double Letter, Tripple Letter, Double Word and Triple Word squares colored in blue, green, red and orange, respectively
+Scrabble board with Double Letter, Triple Letter, Double Word and Triple Word squares colored in blue, green, red and orange, respectively

 • The bonus for playing all 7 tiles from your rack in a single play (a "bingo") is 50 points.